 The Favonius Sword is another option you can use, but it relies on CRIT hits to activate its skill.
 Since this build doesn’t focus on CRIT Rate, it will be more based on luck when it does activate so I wouldn’t recommend it compared to the other two weapon choices above.

 The best artifact set for a healer is the Maiden Beloved.
 At a 4-piece set, Qiqi will gain 15% healing effectiveness, and using her elemental skill & burst will increase healing to the party.
 Attack and energy recharge should be your top stats for your artifacts as that would guarantee you the best healing output.
 Energy recharge will also allow you to use your skills faster.
 Healing Bonus will also be nice as it would stack with Qiqi’s healing bonus she gets from her ascension levels.
+A 4-piece Noblesse Oblige set will also work if you plan on using her elemental burst often and will provide your teammates with an attack boost.

 If you want to focus on a more DPS build for Qiqi, this utility build will work best if she is your main damage dealer.
 Her skills scale with her attack, making her a viable damage dealer if you do choose to go down that route.
 This build will focus on both her healing potential and deal damage at the same time.
 You will want to focus on Qiqi’s normal attack and elemental skill to balance healing and attacking.
 Her elemental burst can take less priority if you want to conserve resources.

 Her weapon of choice is the Aquila Favonia, a 5-star weapon, that increases physical damage.
-Its passive effect, Falcon’s Defiance, increases ATK by 20% and deals damage to nearby enemies, and heals Qiqi based on her attack stat.
+Its passive effect, Falcon’s Defiance, increases ATK by 20% and deals damage to nearby enemies and heals Qiqi based on her attack stat.
 This weapon is incredible for this build because it allows Qiqi to deal damage while keeping herself healthy.

 The Flute is another solid option because of its ability to unleash up to 200% ATK DMG to surrounding enemies.
 This pairs well with Qiqi’s rapid melee strikes, as she can easily collect 5 Harmonic chords to trigger The Flute’s effect.